EVHaste/haste-makes-waste/_posts/2020-11-20-transgender-day-of-remembrance.markdown

 It was founded on November 20th, 1999 in **Allston, Massachusetts,** to honor the late **Rita Hester**.
 Rita had been tragically murdered the year prior, and when the story was picked up by local newspaper, *The Herald*, **her identity was systematically denied and misrepresented**.
 Rita was referred to by the wrong pronouns, and incorrectly accused of being a “transvestite” with a “double life”.

 Even after correction by the public, *The Herald* was **resistant to issuing corrections** and [published followup stories which continued to misgender Rita](http://www.gendertalk.com/language-of-respect/).
-Further, many of those assumptions could be found in the original police report, which demonstrates just how deeply rooted lack of understanding and intolerance for transgender people is in society.
+Further, many of those assumptions could be **found in the original police report**, which demonstrates just how deeply rooted lack of understanding and intolerance for transgender people is in society.

 TDoR was later founded by **Gwendolyn Ann Smith** in Rita’s memory.
 You can find more information on the individuals we are memorializing on this day on [her website](https://tdor.info/), which is updated annually.